-Max Katz is doing a congressional fellowship (placement office to be determined).
+Max Katz is doing a congressional fellowship with Senator Martin Heinrich, supporting the office’s technology and energy portfolio as well as the Senate AI Caucus.
 He was previously a Senior Solutions Architect at NVIDIA, where he helped the US Department of Energy use their supercomputers to do cutting-edge science.
 His research area is in computational astrophysics and he continues to perform research in this area on the world’s leading supercomputers.
 Max holds a PhD in physics from Stony Brook University and a BS and MS in physics from Rensselaer Polytechnic Institute.

 Joseph Keller – AI Fellow, Think Tank Track